-You may be surprised to hear that Match Odds prices move after almost every point played.
+You may be surprised to hear that Match Odds prices move after every point played (unless one of the players is at 1.01).
 Tennis is a game between two players and there's no possibility of a tie, so one player has to win and markets react to everything that happens on the court.

 Remember... when trading, you don't really care who wins the match.
 All you're looking for is the predicted price move in your favour.